 Remote collaboration tools often offer real-time monitoring features that allow organizations to observe and analyze collaboration activities.
 This monitoring capability helps identify potential security incidents, unusual user behavior, or unauthorized access attempts.

 Proactively monitoring collaboration activities allows organizations to detect and respond to security threats in a timely manner, ensuring the integrity and confidentiality of shared information.

 Security Is Necessary For Company Issued Technology Items

-- Remote employees should use two-factor authentication (2FA) which is an identity and access management security method that requires two forms of identification to access resources and data.
+- Implement 2FA: Two-factor authentication (2FA) is an identity and access management security method we are all probably familiar with.
+It requires two forms of identification to access resources and data.
 2FA gives businesses the ability to monitor and help safeguard their most vulnerable information and networks.

-- Encrypt your data.
-Encryption stores your data in a form that can be read only when a computer is unlocked.
+- Encrypt your data: Encryption stores your data in a form that can be read only when a computer is unlocked.
 Unlocking your encrypted device decrypts your data.
-Encryption can add protection in case your device is stolen.
+This is vital for company infromation, especially in the even of device theft.
 All remote workers should have this technology on all devices, software, and cloud services when working with corporate data.

-- Remote workers should never use their personal PCs, laptops, mobile devices, or other devices connected to the internet for company work.
+- Provide Company Issued Devices: You will have more control over the security of a device when it is issued from the company and set up under company guidelines.
+Remote workers should never use their personal PCs, laptops, mobile devices, or other devices connected to the internet for company work.

-- regular training sessions scheduled to keep employees informed and compliant with the required security policies.
+- Security Never Stops: Here we come full circle.
+Communication with your employees on security guidelines shouldn’t be a “one and done” task.
+Instead, schedule and hold regular training sessions to keep employees informed and compliant with the required security policies.